Angular vs React vs Vue: Which Web Development Framework to Choose?

 Frameworks ranking according to popularity among developers

-Other findings of this survey suggest that React and Angular lead the pack as the most preferable tools for web development.
-But the Vue framework tends to have a more favorable "loved" vs "dreaded" ratio as more than 64% of respondents prefer it, and only 35% call it "dreaded".
+Other findings of this survey suggest that React and Angular are in the top 10 pack as the most preferable frameworks and technologies for web development.
+But the Vue framework tends to have a more favorable "desired" vs "admired" ratio than Angular.

-To compare, we examined official GitHub profiles of the discussed tools and found that Vue is the most trendy framework:
+To compare, we examined official GitHub profiles of the discussed tools and found that React is the most trendy framework:

 React Angular Vue